kubernetes/website/content/en/blog/_posts/2024-08-22-Fine-grained-SupplementalGroups-control/index.md

 You can see `Strict` policy can exclude group `50000` from `groups`!

-Thus, ensuring `supplementalGroupsPolicy: Merge` (enforced by some policy mechanism) helps prevent the implicit supplementary groups in a Pod.
+Thus, ensuring `supplementalGroupsPolicy: Strict` (enforced by some policy mechanism) helps prevent the implicit supplementary groups in a Pod.

 {{<note>}}
 Actually, this is not enough because container with sufficient privileges / capability can change its process identity.
 Please see the following section for details.